-We want to make it easy for customers to give us feedback, so we will accept feedback through all our communication channels and will be logged by our Customer Excellence Team.
+We want to make it easy for customers to make a complaint and will accept expressions of dissatisfaction through all our communication channels and these will be logged by our Customer Excellence Team.

 We will always accommodate a customer's needs to make a complaint, making any necessary adjustments and taking complaints from advocates as set out in section 3.3.